College football marketing and public relations: Week 1 hits and misses

 As both a journalist and a PR professional, I’m of the opinion that FIU should have reached out to the Miami Herald as soon as the credential request came in and discussed its concerns.
 When only one beat reporter covers your program, and he’s done so for three seasons, you have to expect that denying a press credential to him will cause some waves.
 There was absolutely no reason to let this situation play out in a public forum when it could have been handled directly between the parties involved.

 Does your school have something unique planned for Week 2?
 We want to hear about it!
-Contact me at email@example.com with the details.
+Contact email@example.com.